 Two women gave birth on the Mayflower; Elizabeth Hopkins gave birth to a son, Oceanus during the journey, and Susanna White gave birth to a son Peregrine while the ship was anchored in Cape Cod Harbor.

-So today, while we celebrate our independence, we should remember not only those brave men and women who risked (and gave) their lives to found this country, but we should also recognize and thank the Native Americans, whose generosity and respect for life helped our ancestors survive the first few years here.
+So today, while we celebrate our independence and recognize the people who risked their lives to found this country, we should really be recognizing and thanking the Native Americans, whose generosity and respect for life helped many of our ancestors survive the first few years here (and who, not long after, faced genocide and were forced out of their homelands at the hands of the colonists, leading to hundreds of years of systemic oppression which continues to be perpetuated to this day).

 Memorial Day marks the onset of summer on Cape Cod.
 I was lucky to spend this past memorial day with family at my parents' house in Pocasset.
 On Saturday, I went down to Barlow's Boat Yard with my dad for a few hours while he prepped his boat for the season.
 Growing up, I spent a lot of time here, sighing impatiently while waiting to set sail.
 As a sailing school drop-out, my activities aboard are generally limited to napping, snacking, and sipping cocktails.